MostlyAdequate/mostly-adequate-guide/README.md

 # Plans for the future

 * Part 1 is a guide to the basics.
-I'll be adding exercises for currying and composition as well as including the support libraries and example app.
-Stay tuned for that.
+I'm updating as I find errors since this is the initial draft.
+Feel free to help!
 * Part 2 will address type classes like functors and monads all the way through to traversable.
 I hope to squeeze in transformers and a pure react application.
 * Part 3 will start to dance the fine line between practical and academic absurdity.
 We'll look at comonads, f-algebras, free monads, yoneda, and other categorical constructs.